The global pandemic of coronavirus has in some ways sent a global population into shock. A form of trauma response.

-- Feeling stronger and finding hidden abilities and strengths which changes the persons self concept and gives them confidence to face new challenges, ‘if I can survive this I can survive anything’
+- Feeling stronger and finding hidden abilities and strengths which changes the persons self-concept and gives them the confidence to face new challenges, ‘if I can survive this I can survive anything’

 - Good relationships are strengthened, which is reflected in how people often speak of ‘finding out who their true friends are’

 - Priorities and philosophies concerning the present day and other people are altered e.g. living for the moment and prioritising loved ones